The Avengers TV Series

 Following two seasons of monochromatic sophistication, the series (with a hefty injection of U.S. network money), effortlessly made the switch to the additional gloss and glamour and enhanced use of outer locations which came with shooting on film and in colour.
 But, like Blackman before her, Diana Rigg ultimately vacated the show for the lure of a featured role in a Bond movie, and with her, sadly, the show’s greatest tide of inspired creativity ebbed from the production’s shores, never again to really recapture its original high water mark.

-Rigg was replaced by the even younger, fresh from drama school, Canadian actress, Linda Thorson, (as trainee agent, Tara King), and while patently too inexperienced to ever fill the hole left by her brilliantly talented predecessor, the series still managed to amuse and entertain to a standard which few other series of the time could ever dream of matching.
-Ultimately, however, the very same American involvement which had initially boosted the show’s production values was also to usher in its demise.
+Rigg was replaced by the Canadian born Linda Thorson, as trainee agent Tara King.
+Younger than Diana Rigg and fresh from drama school, Thorson was no less a competent actor, but she was patently too inexperienced to ever fill the hole left by her brilliantly talented predecessor.
+The series still managed to amuse and entertain to a standard which few other series of the time could ever dream of matching.
+Ultimately however, the very same American involvement which had initially boosted the show’s production values, once withdrawn, was also to usher in its demise.

 Tara King and John Steed